dataluscorp/browser/browser/components/newtab/docs/index.rst

 in ``browser/components/newtab/content-src`` directory.

-Building assets and running Firefox
+Building assets and running Datalus
 -----------------------------------

-To build assets and run Firefox, run the following from the root of the mozilla-central repository:
+To build assets and run Datalus, run the following from the root of the mozilla-central repository:

 .. code-block:: shell